SantosPereira/SantosPereira/README.md

   <summary>English</summary>
   <br>

-[I am](https://www.linkedin.com/in/pedro-henrique-dos-santos-pereira-245b12174) a student of systems analysis and development at the Federal Institute of Education, Science and Technology of Pernambuco - IFPE (Jaboatão do Guararapes), pythonist in essence discovering technology.
+[I am](https://www.linkedin.com/in/pedro-henrique-dos-santos-pereira-245b12174) a student of systems analysis and development at the Federal Institute of Education, Science and Technology of Pernambuco - IFPE (Jaboatão dos Guararapes), pythonist in essence discovering technology.

 ---